Drawing water from desert air no longer a mirage

 He said the university is in the process of preparing a patent application for its unique implementation of water-generation.

-Atmospheric water generators, which allow for moisture to be collected from the air, are used throughout the world, but require an energy source, which negates some of the sustainable goals behind them.
+Atmospheric water generators, which allow for moisture to be collected from the air, are used around the world but require an energy source, which negates some of the sustainable goals behind them.

 Khalifa University’s solution was to use solar panels to power the pars, creating a net-zero solution that could be used especially in the Middle East and North Africa, where the sun is plentiful.